egozverev/MergingBMP_SSE/README.md

 # MergingBMP_SSE
-A programm which goal is to merge to BMP images into one ( stick on onto another ) using effective vector instructions.
+A programm which goal is to merge two BMP-RGBA images into one ( stick on onto another ) using effective vector instructions(SSE intrinsics).